 One of the primary reasons for using two question marks is to prevent ambiguity.
 In long and complex sentences, it might not be immediately clear that a question is being asked until the very end.
 The inverted question mark acts as an early warning sign, preparing the reader for an interrogative sentence.

-For instance, consider this sentence: "Después de haber estudiado durante horas y de haber repasado todos los temas, ¿crees que aprobarás el examen?"
+Here's one way to look at it: consider this sentence: "Después de haber estudiado durante horas y de haber repasado todos los temas, ¿crees que aprobarás el examen?"
 Without the initial question mark, a reader might interpret the first part of the sentence as a statement, only realizing it's a question at the end.
 The initial question mark, "¿Después de haber estudiado durante horas y de haber repasado todos los temas, crees que aprobarás el examen?", immediately signals that the entire sentence is a question, improving comprehension and reducing the likelihood of misinterpretation.

 Usage Rules and Guidelines